stacc/stacc-challenge-public/readme.md

 ### Example Data

-The datasets in the `/data` directory can be used to represent potential new customers in a fictional bank, we encourage you to use them for the code assignment in whatever format suits you best (csv/json)
+The datasets in the `/data` directory can be used to represent potential new customers in a fictional bank, these can be used for your code assignment in whatever format suits you best (csv/json)

 ```json